 There's something about the human desire and our constant hope for life's outcomes to be different than what they turn out to be.
 These themes are all too familiar in the tragic Greek myth of Orpheus and Eurydice, which has been adapted into a musical by singer-songwriter Anais Mitchell in the form of Hadestown.
 Originally a folk opera album released in the early 2010s, it paved the way for a stage production which has been developed and directed by Rachel Chavkin of The Great Comet fame.Read More

-Jacob writes a lot about theatre and himself, so here it is.
+Jacob writes a lot about theatre and stuff, so here it is.

 The idea of being theatrical suggests being over-the-top or having the ability to heighten stakes and situations than they appear to be.
 I’ve always known myself to be this way in one way or another, in every sense of the word; just expressive.Read More